Data Taggants: Dataset Ownership Verification via Harmless Targeted Data Poisoning: Related work

-\paragraph{Dataset Ownership Verification.} Our work, similarly to most works on dataset ownership verification, focuses on image classification datasets as their main use case.
+\paragraph{Dataset ownership verification.} Our work, similarly to most works on dataset ownership verification (DOV), focuses on image classification datasets as their main use case.
 Therefore, we focus the discussion on this case.
-An early approach to dataset ownership verification involved the modification of certain images in the dataset to align the last activation layer of a classifier with a random direction \citep{sablayrolles2020radioactive}.
+An early approach to DOV involved the modification of certain images in the dataset to align the last activation layer of a classifier with a random direction \citep{sablayrolles2020radioactive}.
 This method demonstrated success in terms of stealthiness and provided robust theoretical guarantees in a white-box scenario, where access to the weights of the suspicious model is available.
-However, in the more realistic black-box scenario, the authors only proposed an indirect approach involving learning a copy of the suspicious model by distillation, which requires a high number of queries.
-More recently, attention has shifted towards backdoor watermarking for dataset ownership verification \citep{Li2020OpensourcedDP,Li2022UntargetedBW,Wenger2022DataIF,Tang2023DidYT,Guo2023DomainWE}.
-These methods are closer to our black-box approach, although they rely on confidence scores \citep{Li2020OpensourcedDP,Li2022UntargetedBW} rather than top-k predictions.
+However, in the more realistic black-box scenario, the authors only proposed an indirect approach involving distillating the suspicious model, which requires a high number of queries~\footnote{Black-box without distillation version of radioactive data amounts to a membership inference attack which hence lack the strong theoretical guarantees of the approach.}.
+More recently, attention has shifted towards backdoor watermarking for DOV \citep{Li2020OpensourcedDP,Li2022UntargetedBW,Wenger2022DataIF,Tang2023DidYT,Guo2023DomainWE}.
+These methods are closer to our black-box approach, although they require more information from the model and rely on confidence scores \citep{Li2020OpensourcedDP,Li2022UntargetedBW} rather than top-k predictions.
 The data is manipulated such that models trained on it alter their confidence scores when a trigger pattern is added to an input image.
-From a theoretical perspective, these approaches currently lack robust statistical tests.
-Some authors have proposed the computation of p-values \citep{Li2022UntargetedBW,Tang2023DidYT}, but there is no proof that an honest model satisfies their null hypothesis -- that a model not trained on the data should not change its confidence scores or predictions less than a predetermined threshold.
+From a theoretical perspective, these approaches currently lack theoretical grounding.
+They all rely on the assumption that an honest model satisfies their null hypothesis -- i.e. that a model not trained on the data should not change its confidence scores or predictions more than a predetermined threshold.
 The validity of the test is thus questionable, especially since they do not provide theoretical or empirical support for the choice of the threshold on confidence scores.
-In contrast, our approach enables the application of standard statistical tests.
+In contrast, our approach precisely characterize the behavior of a benign model which enables the application of standard and sound statistical tests.
+Table \ref{tab:app:prior-work} in Section \ref{subsec:app:prior-work} in Appendix compares our work with prior approaches.